 - Spinal cord changes occur due to repeated

 - May develop clinical signs of upper motor neuron deficit

-- Compensatory hyperlordosis proximally and distal to healed lesion in lumbodorsal region.
+- Compensatory hyperlordosis proximally and distal to the healed lesion in the lumbodorsal region.

-- Reduction in capacity of chest cavity and vital capacity
+- Reduction in the capacity of the chest cavity and vital capacity

 - Ventilatory failure

-- Painful impingement of costal margins over iliac crest
+- Painful impingement of coastal margins over the iliac crest

 Treatment of Kyphotic Deformity in Spinal Tuberculosis